Frequently Asked Questions About the NCSL Standing Committees

 Committees do develop policy on state-federal issues to guide NCSL's lobbying efforts in Washington, D.C.
 NCSL's Washington staff lobby the Congress, the White House and federal agencies for the benefit of state legislatures in accord with the policy directives and resolutions recommended by the Standing Committees and adopted at the NCSL Annual Business Meeting.
 For information on these policies and NCSL's lobbying activities, see the standing committees' home page.

 The committees' jurisdictions are divided by subject, like the committee jurisdictions in every legislature.
-The 10 committees' jurisdictions are listed in detail at the end of this document.

 How do the Standing Committees accomplish their goals?